neliason/fcc-react-camper-leaderboard/README.md

-FreeCodeCamp Camper Leaderboard Project in React
+Camper Leaderboard Project in React